gomlx/gomlx/README.md

 * `libunwind8`: usually available in most Linux systems.
 * `liblzma5`: compression library, also usually available.
 * TC Malloc, usually packaged as `libgoogle-perftools-dev`: fast malloc version, and memory debugging tools.
+  The prebuilt libray shared in the releases `gomlx_xla.tar.gz` also include a build of `libtcmalloc.so`, but leaves it in a separate sub-directory under `/usr/local/lib/gomlx/` to avoid conflict.
+Feel free to use it if you want (by copying it to `/usr/local/lib` or adding the directory to `$LD_LIBRARY_PATH`).
 * `hdf5-tools`: access to `.h5` file format, used by hold pre-trained weights for some some models.

 Typically, this can be installed with: